BigQuery Sharing Features and Key Points to Remember

 Introduction

-Hello, this is Odaka from the Data Business Division.
+Hello, this is Kodaka from the Data Business Division.

-Recently, I had an opportunity to design BigQuery data sharing between cross-projects and decided to summarize information about BigQuery Sharing (formerly known as: Analytics Hub).
+Recently, I had the opportunity to consider the design for BigQuery data sharing across projects, so I compiled information about BigQuery Sharing (formerly known as: Analytics Hub).

 The basic usage of BigQuery Sharing is introduced in a hands-on format in the article below.
-In this blog, I'll organize the features, limitations, and points to note about BigQuery Sharing that became apparent during actual testing, providing information to help with adoption decisions.
+In this blog, I will organize the characteristics and constraints/points to note about BigQuery Sharing that emerged during actual testing, providing information that can serve as a reference for adoption decisions.

 https://dev.classmethod.jp/articles/bigquery-analytics-hub/